 Here are some expressions to handle it the French way :

 Je voulais prendre de tes nouvelles /de vos nouvelles => I wanted to check on you

 Comment te sens-tu aujourd'hui? / Comment vous sentez-vous aujourd'hui? => How do you feel today?

-Sick people sometimes need our encouragement.
+Sick people often need your encouragement to feel better.
 It helps them recover fast.
-This is how you could give a little bit of hope and motivation to them, so that they are able to face their sickness or vaincre la maladie as we say in French.
+Here is how you could give a little bit of hope and motivation to them so that they are able to face their sickness (vaincre leur maladie as we say in French).

 Du courage, tu iras mieux d'ici peu => Hold on tight, you will get well soon